EricAlex/structrock/README.md

 1. "Number of neoghbor points" (required, int),

+2. showcurvature (optional, follow required parameters, but before "mute" and "nolog", if declared, the curvature map on the point cloud will be displayed on the screen),

-2. mute (optional, follow required parameters, if declared, the result of this action will not be displayed on the screen),
+3. mute (optional, follow required parameters, if declared, the result of this action will not be displayed on the screen),

-3. nolog (optional, follow required parameters, if declared, this action and the time it takes to perform this action will not be logged)
+4. nolog (optional, follow required parameters, if declared, this action and the time it takes to perform this action will not be logged)

 ### ranormal